Why should we stop fishing?

 All societies accept that we should not inflict unnecessary suffering and death to animals.
 Given the immense harms we cause fishes and other aquatic animals, and given the massive number of individuals affected, we should put an end to their exploitation and stop killing them for their flesh.
 The enslavement and killing of other animals for human consumption cannot be justified.

-The demand to end fishing and fish farming answers is a question of justice: like all sentient beings, fishes and other aquatic animals should be recognized fundamental rights: the right to life, freedom and physical integrity.
+The demand to end fishing and fish farming answers is a question of justice: like all sentient beings, fishes and other aquatic animals should have recognized fundamental rights: the right to life, freedom and physical integrity.